hybridgroup/cylon-example-chrome/README.markdown

     $ browserify -r cylon-leapmotion script.js > js/script.js

 This is due to the dynamic loading of modules Cylon does, which Browserify cannot automatically detect.

-## Running

-The example includes a small Node webserver, in the `bin` directory.

-    $ ./bin/serve

-The server can also be run with `npm start`.

-After this is started, you can visit `http://localhost:3000/` to see your Robot in action.